AndresMaganaPerez/Construccion_de_Software/Portfolio_Lab01/doc/usage.md

 # Usage

-The most basic usage of HTML5 Boilerplate is to create a static site or simple app.
+The most basic usage of HTML5 Boilerplate is to create a static site or simple index.
 Once you've downloaded or cloned the project, that process looks something like this:

 1. Set up the basic structure of the site.